by Diane Spicer

 I've got a short list of inspiring outdoor women, and I've noticed that they mix in a fair amount of fun hiking stuff as they tell their stories.

-And as I get older, I value the trailblazers who don't let their age get in the way of their mileage.
+And as I grow older, I value the trailblazers who don't let their age get in the way of their mileage.

 Ever ponder who the famous female hikers are?
 I did!